zzLeonn/dreyvaults/README.md

 Contributions are welcome!
 If you have ideas for new features or improvements, feel free to fork the repository and submit a pull request.

+Steps to Contribute:

-Fork the project
+Fork the project.

-Create your feature branch: git checkout -b feature/YourFeature
+Create your feature branch:

+git checkout -b feature/YourFeature

-Commit your changes: git commit -m 'Add some feature'
+Commit your changes:

+git commit -m 'Add some feature'

-Push to the branch: git push origin feature/YourFeature
+Push to the branch:

+git push origin feature/YourFeature

-Open a pull request
+Open a pull request.

 📄 License